Australia Day Council of NSW

 The Australia Day Council of NSW is appointed by the Premier of NSW.
 The Department of Premier and Cabinet provide the secretariat from which the council operates.

 The council is part of the Australia Day National Network, which also includes the National Australia Day Council, other state and territory Australia Day organisations, and hundreds of local councils and committees.

 Andrew Parker is a senior executive with experience spanning international public affairs, public policy, communications and government.
-He is currently Group Executive – Government, Industry, International, Sustainability for Qantas Airways Limited.
+He is Chief Sustainability Officer for Qantas Airways Limited.

 Originally a print and television journalist, Andrew worked as producer at The Australian, News Corporation and the Nine Television Network.
 Andrew was also a press secretary and senior adviser to various political leaders and ministers in Australia, and Managing Director of an international public relations and public affairs firm in Canberra.
 In 1998 he establishing his own firm, Parker and Partners.

 In 2007 Andrew became Senior Vice President for Global Public Affairs, International Affairs, Industry Affairs and Environment at Emirates Airline based in Dubai.
 In 2013 he returned to Australia to take up his role at Qantas.
 He serves on a number of tourism, transport and charitable boards.

 Andrew's specialties include management, global public and international affairs, public policy, government and lobbying, issues management, environment and communications.

 Yvonne Weldon is a proud Wiradjuri woman and maintains strong ties to her homelands of Cowra and the Riverina areas in NSW.
 From a young age Yvonne has maintained a strong passion and commitment to bringing about positive change for Aboriginal people and communities.